ng-training/docs/ng-resources.md

 # List of Angular resources worth looking into

-A list of websites, blogs, books and other things that we found usefull while learing and working with Angular.
+A list of websites, blogs, books and other things that we found useful while learning and working with Angular.

 ### Official documentation
 - [angular.io](https://www.angular.io) - tutorial, walkthrough, API reference